amar02041988/logging-audit-utils/README.md

 - `optionalAttributes`: (Optional) Additional attributes included in every log message

 Example:

+- Method signature:

+Logger.getLogger('filename', 'correlation_id', { identity object }, { **custom parameters** });

+Here custom parameter object can contain any number of custo attributes for which there is no **with** style builder function. custom parameters can also have same name as parameters that are already available with **with** style builder function.
+So if you set the value for the same attribute at both the places, i.e custom parameter object and also using **with** style builder function, then **with** style builder function will take the precedence.

+Hence, its recommended to put those parameters in custom parameter object which will not change for every audit log statement, rather it will act as one time attribute setup, such as country, projectCode, env, etc.

 ```javascript
 const logger = Logger.getLogger('handler', 'corr-123', {
     partner: 'partner',